A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

 Thus we can assume the next circle/needle is colored $k+4$.
 If it is a needle, then all colors $k+5$ and higher can be ignored.
 Additional circles of color $k+2$ could run through the needle, but these could be slid inwards and reduced as before.
 So if it is a needle, our picture is complete.

 Finally, the next circle/needle can not be colored $\ge k+6$ lest it slide, $k+4$ lest we use (\ref{twolinesannulus}), $k+3$ lest we use (\ref{ipiannulus}), or $k+2$ lest we slide it inside and reduce it as above.
 Hence it is colored $k+5$, and if it is a needle, we are done.
-This argument can now be repeated for the win. \end{proof}
+This argument can now be repeated ad infinitum. \end{proof}

 Thus our final picture yields $z_{k,j,\ii}$ as in (\ref{case1}) or (\ref{case2}).

 Note that the case of a red edge works the same way, with a decreasing sequence instead of an increasing sequence.

 \emph{Case 3:} All the internal lines end in boundary dots.
 We may assume that the remainder of the graph consists in circles/needles around this diagram, but have no restrictions at the moment on which colors may appear.